• Skip to primary navigation

 • Freeze the Dough- If you don’t freeze the dough for at least 30 minutes, the cookies will spread and be flat and thin.

 • Reshape the Cookies- If you want your cookies nice and round, reshape them as soon as they come out of the oven.
-Either use a spatula to push them back into a circle shape or use a large circle cookie cutter.
-If using a cookie cutter, place it over the cookies and rotate quickly in a circle.
+Use a spatula to push them back into a circle shape.

 • Making the Glaze- If the glaze appears too watery, add more confectioners’ sugar 1 tablespoon at a time.
 If it appears too thick, add more water ¼ teaspoon at a time.
 You want the glaze thin enough to drizzle but thick enough to solidify on the cookies.